 I would never have pegged you for someone who would get anxious about that kind of stuff, especially being a frontperson.

 I know quite a few performers who are weird and more introverted than you’d expect.
-I wouldn’t say it gives you safe space to do it, but [performing] is more conducive to flexing this muscle you know you have, but it doesn’t come out all the time.
+I wouldn’t say it gives you safe space to do it, but [performing] is more conducive to flexing this muscle you know you have but it doesn’t come out all the time.

 What do you look for in a romantic partner?

 [Laughs.]
 Maybe a slightly lesser version of the total romantic I became at age 13 listening to The Cure or something.
 But it’s kind of really what I look for in people I want to be friends with.
-Because I’m on the shyer side of the spectrum… it’s not that I dislike a lot of people, but I can tell early on if we’re ever going to get down.
-I guess I’ve been wrong a couple of times, but it basically comes down to someone who’s clever, smart, and funny.
-The funny thing is really big.
+Because I’m on the shyer side of the spectrum… it’s not that I dislike a lot of people, but I can kind of just tell early on if we’re ever going to get down.
+I guess I’ve been wrong a couple of times, but it basically comes down to someone who’s clever, smart, funny.
+The funny thing is a really big thing.
 When I was younger I didn’t totally get that, and when I got out of relationship and started another one I was hit over the head with the fact that I hadn’t been laughing for years.
 I was like, oh this is kind of all it really is.

 The importance of being silly cannot be underestimated.

 It’s vital.
 And it’s even amusing to me to say the word silly out loud, it’s not cool!
 [Laughs.]

 No it’s not.
 But when I think back to some of my favorite times with The Big Love of my life, it was the moments when were dancing in our living room by ourselves in our underwear.
 Just being dumb, pretending to be cats dancing, or whatever.